peerreynders/astro-wc-ssr-demo/README.md

 </ul>
 ```

-Again a *built-in custom component* is used just to dispense with the wrapping `<todo-list>` tag and it is rendered as its `disabled` variant.
+Again a *customized built-in element* is used just to dispense with the wrapping `<todo-list>` tag and it is rendered as its `disabled` variant.

 ```Astro
 ---